istio/istio.io/content/en/docs/ambient/install/multicluster/_index.md

   - Remote cluster service scopes are not respected, which can lead to unexpected traffic behavior
   - Cross-cluster service discovery may not respect intended service boundaries

+**If a service's waypoint is marked as global, that service will also be global**
+  - This can lead to unintended cross-cluster traffic if not managed carefully

 #### Gateway Limitations

-**Ambient east-west gateways only support double HBONE**
+**Ambient east-west gateways currently only support meshed mTLS traffic**
-  - Cannot expose `istiod` across networks using ambient east-west gateways
+  - Cannot currently expose `istiod` across networks using ambient east-west gateways.
+You can still use a classic e/w gateway for this.

 {{< tip >}}
 As ambient multicluster matures, many of these limitations will be addressed.